Dipeshtwis/curriculum-html-css/portfolio/m1_setup.md

-# Milestone 1 - Setup and mobile version skeleton
+# Project 1 - Setup and mobile version skeleton

 ## Learning objectives
 - Understand how to parse a Figma design to create a UI.